MSEd Graduate Program

 - Create collaboration and engagement with local and global learning communities

 - Build professional networks to support the practice of lifelong learning

-The MSEd program is a low-residency program that provides flexibility to students who are currently working or otherwise unable to pursue full-time graduate studies.
+The MSEd program is an online program that provides flexibility to students who are currently working or otherwise unable to pursue full-time graduate studies.
 As a prerequisite for admission, applicants must possess certification for Visual Art PreK - 12 from the respective state.
 Within the New York State, completion of the degree qualifies students for Professional teaching certification in Visual Art PreK - 12 for those students currently working under Initial art teacher certification.
 The program also serves students who wish to obtain a master's degree in preparation for doctoral study.

 For further information about scholarships or the application process, please contact the Graduate School at email@example.com.